MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/font-packages.md

 ## Issues when adding fonts?

-If you have issues when enabling fonts on Server Core container images, let us know in the issues section of our [GitHub repo](https://github.com/microsoft/Windows-Containers/).
+If you encounter issues when enabling fonts on Server Core container images, let us know in the Issues section of our [GitHub repo](https://github.com/microsoft/Windows-Containers/issues).